Can Constipation Cause Weight Gain?

 We’ll start with an example.
 It has been a week since you haven’t been able to go to the bathroom regularly.
-In other words, you have constipation problems.
+In other words, you have constipation-related problems.
 You notice your clothing is much tighter around the stomach area.
 Your scales also say that you weigh a little more.
-So what causes this?
+So what’s the reason?

-This weight gain is not because of accumulated fat, but rather those elements stored in your intestines that you should have gotten rid of in the form of feces.
-Food waste is what is causing your inflammation.
+This weight gain is not caused by accumulated fat, but rather by those elements stored in your intestines that you should have gotten rid of in the form of feces.
+Food waste is what’s causing your inflammation.
 Plus toxins that also worsen fluid retention.

-Weight gain because of constipation is “felt” but it is not real.
+Weight gain because of constipation is “felt” but isn’t real.
 When your intestinal system regulates itself, those extra pounds will disappear.

 Although your stomach looks inflated, this is not fat or muscle, but rather swelling caused by feces retention.